Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 Do not claim:

-v11 is official GSM-Symbolic benchmark scoring.
+v12 is official public GSM-Symbolic benchmark scoring.

+Do not claim:

+provider_b is semantically worse than provider_a.

 Do not claim: